-Legislative changes introduced in Bill 2 have increased the corporate income tax rate from 12.5% to 14%, effective January 1, 2004.
+The corporate income tax rate increased from 12.5% to 14%, effective January 1, 2004.
 For a taxation year that straddles an effective date, the rates are prorated.

 On page 4, line [40] enter the amount of the corporation's Income Tax that you determine.
 Enter NIL, if reporting a non-capital loss.